NormanLiana/ios-control-flow-lab/README.md

 }
 ```

-- No parentheses around the conditions
+//- No parentheses around the conditions
-- No opening and closing brackets in each of the cases
+//- No opening and closing brackets in each of the cases
-- No default case in the switch statement
+- No default case in the switch statement-This is the error in the code
-- No print statement right outside the switch statement
+//- No print statement right outside the switch statement

 ***
 ## Question 5